scribeocr/scribeocr-docs/controls.md

 | `Enter`                   | Start/stop editing word text (from start)   |
 | `Alt + Enter`             | Start/stop editing word text (from end)     |
 | `Ctrl + Delete`           | Delete word(s)                              |

+[^next-word]: The "next word" (selected with `Tab`) is selected based on what Scribe.js believes the reading order is.
+After reaching the end of a line, the `Tab` shortcut will jump to whatever it believes the next line in the document is, whereas `ArrowRight` will go to the word visually to the right (if any).
+The "next word" can be unpredictable for documents without an unambiguous reading order--for example, data tables or documents with many floating elements.